abedra/secrets_injection_example/README.md

 }
 ```

-This will pickup the `APPROLE_ROLE_ID` and `APPROLE_SECRET_ID` environment variables and use them to authenticate to vault and get a token to use for future requests.
+This will pickup the `APPROLE_ROLE_ID` and `APPROLE_SECRET_ID` environment variables and use them to authenticate to Vault.
 These are automatically passed in in the example using the `--env-file` argument to Docker.
 The secret bootstrapping problem is something that deserves its own detailed discussion.

 ## Introducing Secret References